-Do not overtighten the fixing nut.
+over-tighten the fixing nut.

 'Harting' Connector

 The head unit is supplied with a flying lead terminating in a 6-way connector plug.

 Cables are connected to a mating 6-way male-male connector shell, to create a quick release connection between the instrument and the vehicle.
 This allows the head unit to be easily transferred to another vehicle.